1160054/claude-code-zsh-completion/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability, please report it by emailing the maintainers or opening a private security advisory on GitHub.
+If you discover a security vulnerability, please report it by:

+1. **Email**: Send details to **1160054@gmail.com**
+2. **GitHub Security Advisory**: Open a private security advisory at https://github.com/1160054/claude-code-zsh-completion/security/advisories/new

 **Please do not report security vulnerabilities through public GitHub issues.**